YOCOING/YOCO/README.md

 ## Features

 - Automatically adds the file name at the top of any copied code, so that the file name is displayed when pasted.
-- Option to include the full path, relative path, or just the file name.
+- Option to include file path, or just the file name.
 - Automatically detects the language of the file being copied and inserts the file path in an appropriate comment format.
 - Optionally enclose the path in backticks.